JaroslawOgonowski/Pokemon-App/README.md

 Incorporating TanStack Query has opened a gateway to a future where frontend development embraces not just the present, but also the promise of tomorrow.
 The project's journey, bolstered by the capabilities of TanStack Query, serves as a testament to the ability of modern tooling to elevate the art of frontend development to new dimensions.
 As a developer, this exploration not only deepened my technical prowess but also expanded my horizons, transforming me into a purveyor of efficient and forward-looking frontend experiences.

+## **Technical Stack:**
+Libraries and Technical Specifications Used:
+- "@tanstack/react-query": "^4.29.12"
+- "@tanstack/react-query-devtools": "^4.29.13"
+- "@types/jest": "^27.5.2"
+- "@types/node": "^16.18.34"
+- "@types/react": "^18.2.9"
+- "@types/react-dom": "^18.2.4"
+- "axios": "^1.4.0"
+- "axios-cache-interceptor": "^1.2.0"
+- "colorthief": "^2.4.0"
+- "gh-pages": "^5.0.0"
+- "polished": "^4.2.2"
+- "react": "^18.2.0"
+- "react-dom": "^18.2.0"
+- "react-intersection-observer": "^9.5.0"
+- "react-query": "^3.39.3"
+- "react-router-dom": "^6.12.1"
+- "react-scripts": "5.0.1"
+- "styled-components": "^5.3.10"
+- "typescript": "^4.9.5"

+**Additional Notes:**
+Incorporating modern development practices, the project utilizes a variety of libraries to enhance its functionality and provide an optimal user experience.
+The "@tanstack/react-query" and "@tanstack/react-query-devtools" packages offer seamless data management and debugging capabilities.
+For type safety, "@types" packages for Jest, Node.js, React, and React DOM ensure robust code foundations.

+The integration of "axios" alongside "axios-cache-interceptor" empowers efficient data fetching and caching.
+The "colorthief" library contributes to image analysis, while "polished" aids in styling and design refinement.
+Navigation is facilitated through "react-router-dom" version 6, enhancing the user's interaction with the application.

+Furthermore, the project embraces the power of the "styled-components" library for a component-oriented styling approach, augmenting code maintainability and reusability.
+The "react-intersection-observer" package facilitates responsive behavior based on element visibility.

+While employing the essential React hooks like useState, useEffect, useContext, and useRef, the application attains dynamic interactivity and data management.
+TypeScript, with version 4.9.5, reinforces strong typing, thereby minimizing runtime errors and improving developer productivity.

+By adhering to these advanced practices and leveraging these technologies, the project fosters a robust, efficient, and user-friendly environment that caters to both developer needs and end-user expectations.
 ## Style
 The visual layer itself proved to be quite a substantial challenge - while implementing the concept using Styled Components was relatively straightforward, devising and maintaining a consistent design across all layers posed a considerably greater difficulty.
 Given that this is my original project, a significant amount of time was dedicated to conceptualizing the visual aspects and ensuring their cohesiveness.